AriHuttunen/AriHuttunen.github.io/README.md

 ## Ari's Blog

-The Atom feed for Julia is at http://localhost:4000/feed/by_tag/Julia.xml
+The Atom feed for Julia is at http://localhost:4000/feed/by_tag/Julia.xml locally.

+The published Atom feed for Julia is at [Atom feed]().

 ## Minimal Mistakes remote theme starter